How does Rest Less make money

 Whichever way you choose to pay your premiums, there are a few other things you might be able to do to drive down your premiums further:

-Get black box car insurance
+Consider black box car insurance

 Also known as telematics car insurance, black box insurance is a type of car insurance that rewards you for better driving.
+Many people assume it’s only for young drivers, but in fact drivers of any age can take out this sort of cover.

 With this type of insurance, your insurer will install a device – the “black box” – which monitors your driving, logging things like speed, braking, time of day, and mileage.